image of ballerina standing on her toes

 What does dressing have to do with ballet?
-Probably not that much really, except that they rely on one thing: balance.
+Probably not that much, except that they rely on one thing: balance.
 Discover some easy styling tips that show you how to create balance in your outfits.

 Let me ask you something.
 Have you ever stood in front of the mirror, looking at an outfit you’ve picked out, and thought that something was not quite right?